Wednesday, February 12, 2014

 "Got ya!"

 Champ started barking loudly while he swam side to side.
-Tumble was on the shore throwing rocks in the water.
-Sugar was running along the sandy beach waiting for me to return.
+Tumble was on the shore, throwing rocks in the water.
+Sugar was running along the sandy beach, waiting for me to return.
 It was poetic chaos.
-Rough and Tumble created a big scene for all to see only there was no audience there!
+Rough and Tumble created a big scene for all to see, but there was no audience!

-I lay on my back and backstroked to the other side where the rest of the traveling circus was waiting for us.
-Once I made it to an area where I could regain my footing I released my son back into the wild to be reunited to his other half.
-Once I managed to get to solid ground a leaned back on my knees.
-Champ licked my face and Sugar placed her paws on my knees.
+I lay on my back and backstroked to the other side, where the rest of the traveling circus was waiting for us.
+Once I reached an area where I could regain my footing, I released my son back into the wild to be reunited with his other half.
+Once I got to solid ground, I leaned back on my knees.
+Champ licked my face, and Sugar placed her paws on my knees.
 As for Rough and Tumble?
-Well, there were using sticks to poke out the crabs from the large rocks resting on the shore.
-On to the third ring of these three ring circus starring Rough and Tumble.
+They were using sticks to poke out the crabs from the large rocks resting on the shore.
+On to the third ring of this three-ring circus, I hope you enjoy the show's stars, Rough and Tumble.

 Christopher Fusaro.
 The author of Captain Imperfecto.